On the fractional Poisson process and the discretized stable subordinator: Elements of renewal theory and CTRW

 In our special situation the jump density has support only on the positive semi-axis $x\ge 0$ and thus, by replacing the Fourier transform by the Laplace transform we obtain the Laplace-Laplace solution

 Recalling from Appendix the definition of convolutions, in the physical domain we have for the solution $u(x,t)$ the {\it Cox-Weiss series}, see \cite{Cox_RENEWAL67,Weiss_BOOK94},

-This formula has an intuitive meaning: Up to and including instant $t$, there have occurred 0 jumps, or 1 jump, or 2 jumps, or $\dots$, and if the last jump has occurred at instant $t'<t$, the wanderer is resting there for a duration $t-t'$. \vsp \paragraph{Renewal process as a special CTRW} An essential trick of what follows is that we treat renewal processes as continuous time random walks with waiting time density $\phi(t)$ and special jump density $w(x)=\delta(x-1)$ corresponding to the fact that the counting number $N(t)$ increases by 1 at each positive event instant $t_n$.
+This formula has an intuitive meaning: Up to and including instant $t$, there have occurred 0 jumps, or 1 jump, or 2 jumps, or $\dots$, and if the last jump has occurred at instant $t'<t$, the wanderer is resting there for a duration $t-t'$. \vsp From the rich literature on the concept of CTRW and its applications we recommend to study the surveys by Metzler and Klafter \cite{Metzler-Klafter_PhysRep00,Metzler-Klafter_JPA04} and the original article by Chechkin, Hofmann and Sokolov \cite{Chechkin-et-al_PRE09}. \vsp \paragraph{Renewal process as a special CTRW} The essential trick of what follows consists in a rather non-conventional use of the CTRW concept.
+We treat renewal processes as continuous time random walks with waiting time density $\phi(t)$ and special jump density $w(x)=\delta(x-1)$ corresponding to the fact that the counting number $N(t)$ increases by 1 at each positive event instant $t_n$.
 We then have $\widetilde w(\kappa)= \exp(-\kappa)$ and get for the counting number process $N(t)$ the sojourn density in the transform domain ($s\ge 0$, $\kappa \ge 0$),

 From this formula we can find formulas for the renewal function $m(t)$ and the probabilities $p_n(t)=P\{N(t)=n\}$.
 Because $N(t)$ assumes as values only the non-negative integers, the sojourn density $p(x,t)$ vanishes if $x$ is not equal to one of these, but has a delta peak of height $p_n(t)$ for $x=n$ ($n=0,1,2,3,\cdots$).
 Hence